Citation, DOI and article data

 The underlying anatomical abnormality is most commonly shortening of the aryepiglottic folds, resulting in side-to-side curling of the epiglottis.
 However, prolapse of supraglottic tissues into the laryngeal inlet during inspiration may also be the cause.
 The epiglottis, aryepiglottic folds and corniculate mounds of the arytenoids may be involved 1.

-Some authors suggest that mucosal inflammation as the result of gastro-esophageal reflux disease (GORD) may also be an etiological consideration 2.
-Where there is suspicion of GORD, it should be treated.
+Some authors suggest that mucosal inflammation as the result of gastro-esophageal reflux disease (GERD) may also be an etiological consideration 2.
+Where there is suspicion of GERD, it should be treated.

 The diagnostic investigation of choice is flexible laryngoscopy.
 Radiology is often not involved.